 OPM's actuaries went back into the books to isolate Postal Service and postal employee contributions and interest earned on those contributions since 1971, when USPS became a standalone entity responsible for funding its own retirement obligations.
-In a November 1, 2002 letter [http://postcom.org/public/csrs/OPM%20letter%20on%20USPS-CSRS.pdf] to the Postmaster General, OPM Director Kay Coles James came to a startling conclusion: that future payments under current legislation would overfund USPS liability for its CSRS employees by \$71 billion.
+In a November 1, 2002 letter to the Postmaster General, OPM Director Kay Coles James came to a startling conclusion: that future payments under current legislation would overfund USPS liability for its CSRS employees by \$71 billion.
 A principal reason is that interest earnings on past contributions have been credited at a statutory rate of 5%, when in fact the average rate of returns on the bonds held by the trust fund has been substantially higher.

-In reviewing the OPM calculations, GAO [http://www.gao.gov/new.items/d03448r.pdf] put the potential overfunding even higher - as much as \$103 billion - since under current law USPS is not responsible for retirement benefits based on prior military service of postal employees.
-GAO cautioned, however, as did the Congressional Budget Office [http://www.cbo.gov/showdoc.cfm?index=4033&sequence=0], that health benefits of retirees still represent an unfunded liability on the order of \$40 billion to \$50 billion.
+In reviewing the OPM calculations, GAO put the potential overfunding even higher - as much as \$103 billion - since under current law USPS is not responsible for retirement benefits based on prior military service of postal employees.
+GAO cautioned, however, as did the Congressional Budget Office, that health benefits of retirees still represent an unfunded liability on the order of \$40 billion to \$50 billion.

-Nevertheless, the effect of OPM's surprise announcement on the postal community has been electric.
+Nevertheless, the effect of OPM's surprise announcement on the postal community was galvanizing.
 The Postmaster General said that reducing the annual payments to an actuarially sound level would save \$2.9 billion in FY2003, and \$2.6 billion in both FY2004 and FY 2005.
-He said that this would enable USPS to reduce its debt to the Treasury by \$3 billion this year, and to defer another rate increase from January 2004, as currently planned, to some time in 2006.
+He said that this would enable USPS to reduce its debt to the Treasury by \$3 billion this year, and to defer another rate increase from January 2004, as then planned, to some time in 2006.